fnalways/terminus-docs/docs/developer/develop/advanced/cli/olares-download.md

 # `olares download`

 ## Synopsis
-The `olares download` command is used to download the necessary packages and components required to install Olares on your local machine.
-It supports downloading components, checking the status of installation packages, or fetching the manifest file.
+The `olares download` command downloads the necessary packages and components required to install Olares on your local machine.
+It supports downloading components, checking the status of installation packages, and fetching the manifest file.

 ```bash
 olares-cli olares download [subcommand] [option]